 The Coconut Rhinoceros Beetle is native to Asia, but migrated to the Pacific Island of Guam sometime in 2007.
 It has done significant damage to coconut tree populations there.
 The beetle has now been found on the island of Oahu in the state of Hawaii.
 Exactly how the beetle arrived on the island is still unclear.
 Efforts to find, control and, hopefully, eradicate it from the island are now underway.
 Other Pacific islands infested with the exotic beetle have used deliberate fungal and viral infections to kill adults and stop breeding.
-Animals already on Oahu have started eating adult beetles, which is a step toward eliminating this destructive pest.
+Lures and a pest hotline for reporting infestations are a step toward finding and eliminating this new North American destructive pest.

 Scientific Name: Oryctes rhinoceros

 Size (Adult; Length): 40mm to 60mm (1.56in to 2.34in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.